 - Amino acids

 Support the Gut Microbiome

-Green tripe benefits dogs by adding to the healthy bacteria in his intestines.
+Green tripe benefits dogs by adding to the healthy bacteria in their intestines.
 There are thousands of distinct types of bacteria or microflora in the stomach.
 They are separated into good bacteria and bad bacteria; and in order to have a healthy gut microbiome, both need to be present.